Primed for Success

 • Local Authority/Consortia Maths Leads

-Using the Schools as Learning Organisations (SLO) model, teachers participate in seven days of paid professional learning over a six-month period (approx.).
+For Primed for Success (Transition and Primary), teachers participate in seven days of paid professional learning over a six-month period (approx.) aligned to the plan below:

 Structure of the Programme